hosszu/2022_Phenetic_analysis_of_Rovash_inscriptions/README.md

 # Multivariate analysis of Rovash inscriptions

-NEX files for clustering & ordination analysis of Rovash scripts and inscriptions using PAST software.
+Matlab files are used for clustering and ordination analysis of Rovash scripts and inscriptions.

-NEX files to display trees with FigTree software.
+An Excel file serves as the input database.